wendyhwl/wendyhwl/README.md

 ### About Me 👽

 I'm a recent grad from **Simon Fraser University** with three years of industry experience analyzing retail sales and marketing data.
-I love using data simplify a complex business problem and provide actionable insights for companies.
+I love using data to simplify complex business problems and provide actionable insights for companies.

 🤖  Currently working on some cool data projects